scheinerman/Mods.jl/README.md

 ## New in Version 2

-> WARNING: Some bugs still with this version 2.0.0.
+> WARNING: Some problems still with versions 2.0.x.
 SORRY!!
-Working on 'em
+Working on 'em.
+This release removes support for `GaussMod` and other ancillary functions.
+I plan to reimplement `GaussMod`.

 With this new version the modulus of a `Mod` number must be of type `Int`.
 If a `Mod` number is constructed with any other typeof `Integer`, the